officialcjunior/officialcjunior.github.io/content/blog/2020-1-17-The-Bus-Pirate-Manual.md

 ---

-A simple mannual to help you start working with your [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate).
+A simple manual to help you start working with your [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate).

 ## Useful links

-To learn about what the device can do for you, I'd suggest starting somewhere near [Sparkfun's article](https://learn.sparkfun.com/tutorials/bus-pirate-v36a-hookup-guide/all) or the [Bus Pirate 102 mannual](http://dangerousprototypes.com/docs/Bus_Pirate_102_tutorial)
+To learn about what the device can do for you, I'd suggest starting somewhere near [Sparkfun's article](https://learn.sparkfun.com/tutorials/bus-pirate-v36a-hookup-guide/all) or the [Bus Pirate 102 manual](http://dangerousprototypes.com/docs/Bus_Pirate_102_tutorial)

 ## Flashing the firmware